 In theory, moratoriums are not limited to the county level.
-Yet in practice, no state has yet enacted a state-wide moratorium on data center development.
-Thus far, moratoriums have been discussed and passed in 76 counties and townships, and discussed but not passed in 33 more across the U.S.
+Yet, in practice, no state has yet enacted a state-wide moratorium on data center development.
+Thus far, moratoriums on data center development have been discussed and passed in 76 counties and townships; and discussed but not passed in 33 counties and townships across the U.S.

 76